Author Archives: andrewpendleton

 And Back to the Black Stuff

 The unexpected political turbulence in oil-producing Arab states has seen a 70s revival in discussions of an oil price shock .
-But Jeremy Warner at the Telegraph has done the ‘math’, as he puts it, on likely demand going forward … Continue reading
+But Jeremy Warner at the Telegraph has done the ‘math’, as he puts it, on likely demand going forward and argues that an inexorable thirst for the black stuff in Asia will effectively lock in a much higher oil price.
+Continue reading

 Filed under Uncategorized